STUDY: Caregiving is Hard on Caregiver’s Health & Well-Being

-The so-called "sandwich generation" is being slammed from the responsibilities of aging family members while balancing their own careers and family responsibilities.
-This isn't a new problem.
+The so-called "sandwich generation" is being slammed with the responsibilities of their aging family members while balancing their own careers and family responsibilities.
+The juggling of these responsibilities isn't a new problem.

 “Americans are not planning well for retirement – indeed, retirees often find themselves in informal caregiving roles they may not have prepared for,” said Kalenkoski, director of the Retirement Planning and Living Research Initiative in the Texas Tech University Department of Personal Financial Planning.